poldrack/open_science_examples/IID/README.md

 To run the test, issue the following command from the analysis subdirectory: ```make run-test```

 This test is automatically performed whenever a new commit is made to the repository, using [Github Actions](https://help.github.com/en/actions).
-See the setup file for this automated test [here](../.github/workflows/python-app.yml).
+See the setup file for this automated test [here](../.github/workflows/IID-analysis.yml).

 ## Automated workflow execution

-TBD

-## Sharing of results

-TBD
+The entire analysis workflow is also executed using Github Actions, by embedding the analysis commands within the [workflow file](../.github/workflows/IID-analysis.yml):

+    - name: Run full analysis
+      run: |
+        python organize_data.py -b ../
+        python preprocess_data.py -b ../
+        jupyter nbconvert --to html --execute ReplicationAnalyses.ipynb

+At present, the results from this execution are not stored back to the repository; thus, the execution serves more as a [smoke test](http://softwaretestingfundamentals.com/smoke-testing/#:~:text=SMOKE%20TESTING%2C%20also%20known%20as,to%20proceed%20with%20further%20testing) than a full automated execution system.